John J. Lennon

-John J. Lennon (born 1977) is an incarcerated journalist.
+John J. Lennon (born April 26, 1977) is an American journalist and prison writer.
 Lennon has written for The Atlantic, The New York Times, and more, all while being incarcerated at Sing Sing for second-degree murder and selling drugs for 28 years to life.
 He published his first book, The Tragedy of True Crime, in 2025.

 Early life

-Lennon was born in Sheepshead Bay, Brooklyn to Sean Lennon and Laura Feaster.
+Lennon was born in New York state to Sean Lennon and Laura Feaster.
 His father was an alcoholic who relapsed when he was born, leaving him in New York Foundling home for neglected and abused children until his mom was able to gain custody back.
-His mother married George O’Connell in 1985; who Lennon said taught him about the Westies gang, romanticizing their actions.
+In 1985 his mother married George O’Connell, who Lennon said taught him about the Westies gang, romanticizing their actions.
+Lennon grew up in Sheepshead Bay, Brooklyn and attended Malcolm Gordon School for Boys.

 At 15 Lennon was arrested for second-degree assault and sent to Spofford Juvenile Center.
 At 17, he was arrested for firearm possession and spent a year in Rikers Island.

 Killing and incarceration

 Lennon was selling cocaine and had built up a network of sellers, when he heard that Alex Lawson had shaken down one of his dealers.
 He shot Lawson multiple times and dropped his body off a pier.
 Lennon's first trial resulted in a hung jury, in the second he was convicted of second-degree murder with a sentence of 28 years to life.

 While in prison, in 2008, Lennon was stabbed by an acquaintance of Lawson's in revenge for the murder.

 Lennon has submitted a clemency application to Governor Kathy Hochul and will be eligible for parole in 2029.